We're Good: Commercial performance

 "We're Good" debuted and peaked at number 21 on the Billboard Global 200 chart and reached number 16 on Billboard's Euro Digital Song Sales chart.
 In February 2021, the song debuted at its peak of number 25 on the UK Singles Chart, with first-week sales of 13,763 units.
 It spent 14 weeks on the chart.
-In June 2021, the song was awarded a silver certification from the British Phonographic Industry (BPI) for sales of 200,000 track-equivalent units in the United Kingdom.
+In February 2024, the song was awarded a gold certification from the British Phonographic Industry (BPI) for sales of 400,000 track-equivalent units in the United Kingdom.
 Elsewhere in Europe, the song reached the top 40 of charts in Austria, Belgium (Flanders and Wallonia), Croatia, Greece, Hungary, Iceland, Ireland, Lithuania, the Netherlands, Norway, Portugal, Romania, Slovakia, Sweden and Switzerland.
-In Italy, the song reached number 66 and was certified gold by the Federazione Industria Musicale Italiana (FIMI) for selling 35,000 track-equivalent units in the country.
+In Italy, the song reached number 66 and was certified platinum by the Federazione Industria Musicale Italiana (FIMI) for selling 100,000 track-equivalent units in the country.

 On Australia's ARIA Singles Chart, "We're Good" debuted at number 27 on the chart dated 28 February 2021, before reaching a peak of number 24 the following week.
 The song spent 17 weeks on the chart, and was awarded a gold certification from the Australian Recording Industry Association (ARIA) for selling 35,000 track-equivalent units in Australia.
 In New Zealand, the song spent 12 weeks on their Top 40 singles chart.
 It reached a peak of number 24 on the chart six weeks after it debuted at number 35.
-Recorded Music NZ (RMNZ) awarded the song a gold certification for sales of 15,000 track-equivalent units in New Zealand.
+Recorded Music NZ (RMNZ) awarded the song a platinum certification for sales of 30,000 track-equivalent units in New Zealand.

 On the US Billboard Hot 100, "We're Good" debuted at number 49 in February 2021.
 In its thirteenth week on the chart, the song reached a peak of 31.
 It spent a total of 18 non-consecutive weeks on the chart.
 In June 2021, the song was awarded a gold certification from the Recording Industry Association of America (RIAA) for track-equivalent sales of 500,000 units in the United States.
 In Canada, the song debuted at number 38 on the Canadian Singles Chart, before rising to a peak of number 21 in its eleventh week on the chart.
 The song reached the summit of the Mexico Airplay chart.